Laser Photocoagulation and Cryopexy for Retinal TearsSkip to the navigation

 Laser photocoagulation and cryopexy are used to fix tears in the retina and prevent a retinal detachment.
-These methods can be used if fluid has not begun to collect between the two layers of the retina.
 These methods work well to treat certain retinal tears.
 But some people will need future treatment for a tear in another part of the retina.

 You can usually receive these treatments in a doctor's office or an outpatient surgery center.
 They do not require a hospital stay or general anesthesia.
 You may need to limit your activity for a couple of weeks after treatment.